axelcasauran/angular-kendo-ui-responsive/README.md

 # angular-kendo-ui-responsive

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.9.

 A developer-first framework that lets you auto-generate `fully responsive forms`, `grids`, and `pages` from a simple JSON schema — no manual UI design needed.
 Build internal tools, CRUD apps, and dashboards 10x faster.

 **Desktop**